wix-incubator/fast-boot/README.md

 Start accepts an options parameter with two options
    * ```cacheFile``` - alternate cache file.
 Defaults to ```'./node_modules/module-locations-cache.json'```
-   * ```checkModuleFileExistance``` - if to check that a file actually exists at the cached location before returning the location.
-   The default is false (for better performance).
    * ```cacheKiller``` - used to invalidate the cache.
 Normally one will pass the application version number assuming that a different version may have different version of dependencies making modules located in different locations.
 The default is the version number from package.json, if one exists